-- 13th-16th: Khmer New Year: This four-day festival coincides with the Solar New Year, one that is recognised by many South Asian countries.
+- 13th-16th: Khmer New Year: This four-day festival coincides with the Solar New Year, one that is recognised by many south and southeast Asian countries.
 It is also seen as a four-day harvest festival in a country that is predominantly agricultural.
 Considered to be the most important national holiday in Cambodia, many Cambodians head to Angkor for the Angkor Sankranti festival.
 Here both Cambodians and tourists can enjoy a range of traditional Khmer games and dancing.

 - 1st: International Labour Day: Another holiday born out of socialist worker leanings, International Labour Day recognises the successes of the working class.

 - 6th: Visak Bochea: The most sacred day in the entire Buddhist calendar, Visak Bochea celebrates the day the Buddha reached the point of Nirvana and attained enlightenment.
 Living in Cambodia, you will notice the city streets get a good cleaning, and temples are adorned with flowers and other gifts.

 - 10th: Royal Plowing Day: Royal Plowing Day marks the start of the rainy season and the first ploughs to break the now workable farm soil.
 Head to Meru Field in front of the Royal Palace to watch the opening ceremony of Royal Plowing Day.